ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Specifically,
 since a formula may be a script consisting of many lines, syntax errors and exceptions must localize the problem to a line within the script.
-We refer to this as the *Script Debuggability Use Case*.
+We refer to this as the *Script Debuggability Requirement*.

 We begin with our approach to handling data dependencies.
 Our solution is ...